 If you have diabetes or chronic kidney disease, your recommended blood pressure levels are a systolic blood pressure of 130 mmHg or lower, and a diastolic blood pressure of 80 mmHg or lower.

-High blood pressure currently affects more than 72 million Americans.
-That's 1 in every 3 adults.
+High blood pressure currently affects nearly 1 in every 3 American adults.

 Usually Has No Symptoms

 High blood pressure is often called "the silent killer" because it usually has no symptoms.
 Occasionally, headaches may occur.
 Some people may not find out they have high blood pressure until they have trouble with their heart, kidneys, or eyes.
 When high blood pressure is not diagnosed and treated, it can lead to other life-threatening conditions, including heart attack, heart failure, stroke, and kidney failure.
 It can also lead to vision changes or blindness.

 Over time, high blood pressure can cause

 - your heart to work too hard and become larger or weaker, which can lead to heart failure.

 - small bulges (aneurysms) to worsen in your blood vessels.
 Common locations for aneurysms are the aorta, which is the main artery from the heart; the arteries in your brain, legs, and intestines; and the artery leading to your spleen.